danlabici/taskcluster-worker-checker/README.md

 ## How to run:

-`python client.py -w gecko-t-osx-1010`
+`python3 client.py -w gecko-t-osx-1010`

-`python client.py -w gecko-t-linux-talos`
+`python3 client.py -w gecko-t-linux-talos`

-`python client.py -w gecko-t-win10-64-hw`
+`python3 client.py -w gecko-t-win10-64-hw`

 ## How does it work?